TouK/nussknacker/docs/scenarios_authoring/Intro.md

 * timestamp
 * timestampType
 * topic.
+Consult Kafka [documentation](https://kafka.apache.org/24/javadoc/org/apache/kafka/clients/consumer/ConsumerRecord.html) for the exact meaning of those fields.

-**#meta** - carries meta information about the currently executed scenario.
+The `#meta` variable carries meta information about the currently executed scenario.
 The following meta information elements are available:

 * processName -name of the Nussknacker scenario
 * properties

+Check [Basic Nodes](BasicNodes#Variable-component) page for examples how to use variables.